CristalTeam/php-api-wrapper/README.md

 The Transport is an implementation of `TransportInterface`, it manages the API Autentication, returns desialized data, and manage HTTP errors with `ApiException` and childs (see `src/Exceptions`).

-Some implementations already exists into the namespace `Cpro\ApiWrapper\Transports` :
+Some implementations already exists into the namespace `Cristal\ApiWrapper\Transports` :

 - `Transport` Generic JSON API without authentication
 - `Bearer` Extends of `Transport` supports bearers tokens